Let’s face it: every year is bringing more and more changes.

 But the fact remains: remote work tendency will grow according to global market size of outsourced services.
 Furthermore, according to researchers, 31% of companies outsourced IT services in 2017.

-And, all business owners operating nowadays admit: Outsourcing is already a significant competitive advantage.
+And, all business owners operating nowadays admit: Outsourcing or remote work is already a significant competitive advantage.

 Still, how can it work for your business as well?